 One impassioned mother entered a single word, “Boys!”
 In her mind, no further explanation was needed.

-Most of the issues were my old friends – things I’ve worked through and am still working through which jam up the gears of everyday homeschool life whether you have one child or twelve – not getting enough sleep, motivating uncooperative kids, getting the housework done.
+Most of the issues were my old friends – things I’ve worked through which jam up the gears of everyday homeschool life whether you have one child or twelve – not getting enough sleep, motivating uncooperative kids, getting the housework done.

 The most original problem was, “being a man.”
 Active homeschooling dads are rare so there aren’t a lot of resources geared to their issues – one of which is having to provide.
 “I’m always thinking about the other work I’m doing so it’s hard to take a deep breath and remove myself from those things before I start school.”
 Wow, I thought.
 This man homeschools and has a job?
 How does this superhero do it?